Skip to content

 Are They Cuddly?

-It may take a bit to develop a relationship, but once one of these cats comes grows fond of you, they’ll love having your attention.
+It may take a bit to develop a relationship, but once one of these cats grows fond of you, they’ll love having your attention.
 This breed has a sensitive personality, so cuddling your Russian Blue cat can help prove to them that you care about them.

 How Long Do Russian Blue Cats Live?

-How to Tell If a Cat Is a Russian Blue
+How To Tell If A Cat Is A Russian Blue

-Difference Between a Russian Blue and a Grey Cat
+Difference Between A Grey Cat

 Their pointed ears also sit to the sides of their head, as opposed to others’ that are more straight on.
 One way to tell if your pet is a member of the Russian Blue breed is by tracing a pattern into your cat’s blue fur and see if it stays put.
 The angle of a Russian Blue’s hair will hold these shapes until they’ve been brushed away.